- Large-scale European patient survey found that 94% of severe allergic asthma patients were unable to fully control their disease

 Data were collected through an online survey between July 12 and October 31 2016.
 Data for adolescent and pediatric patients were obtained through caregivers.
 Collection and analysis of all data was completed by GFK Health on behalf of Novartis.

 The severe asthmatic patients in this survey were diagnosed by respiratory physicians (38%), general practitioners (33%), allergists (23%) and pediatricians (5%).
 On average, adults were diagnosed with the disease 15 years ago, adolescents seven years old and pediatrics three years ago.
 According to the patients' understanding 49% considered themselves to have non-allergic asthma (no additional tests were performed).

-About asthma Asthma is a global health problem affecting an estimated 300 million people worldwide.
+Asthma is a global health problem affecting an estimated 300 million people worldwide.
 It is a common long-term condition that can cause coughing, wheezing, chest tightness and breathlessness.

 There is no cure for asthma and treatment focuses on symptom relief.
 Asthma symptoms can either gradually or suddenly become worse.
 This is commonly referred to as an "asthma attack" or "exacerbation".
 Severe exacerbations may require hospital treatment and can be life- threatening.
 However, when appropriate treatment is instituted, asthma can be controlled without symptoms.

 There are many different types of asthma.
 Severe asthma is a specific form of asthma that requires specialist care and support.
 It affects approximately 5% of people with the condition.
 A patient with severe asthma may have breathing difficulties and is also at risk of serious exacerbations.